bigyaa/bigyaa/README.md

 ### Hi there! (:

-I'm Bigya, a computer science graduate with a Master's and Bachelor's degree in Computer Science, passionate about leveraging technology to solve real-world problems.
+I'm Bigya, a full-stack software engineer with a Master's and Bachelor's in Computer Science, passionate about leveraging technology to solve real-world problems.

 🔭 I recently completed my Capstone Project, ["transcription-system"](https://github.com/bigyaa/transcription-system) where I developed an efficient and scalable solution for transcribing and diarizing bulks of recordings.
 You can explore more details in my top pinned repository.